Prag8855/aab/content/guides/exchange-coins-berlin.md

 ## At your bank

 You can deposit your coins at a deposit machine (*Einzahlautomat*).
-They are next to other cash machines, usually near the entrance of the bank.
+They are next to other ATMs, usually near the entrance of the bank.
 The money will go in your bank account.

 - **Commerzbank**
     You can use the Commerzbank coin machines for free.
 [Search for Commerzbank branches](https://filialsuche.commerzbank.de/) with *Einzahlautomaten.*